Sergix/arm-microprocessor-simulator/README.md

 When launching the application from your desktop environment, the initial window has a button titled **Load ELF**.
 Once you click this button, it will open up a file selection dialog where you can select your ELF binary and it will automatically load into the window.

 ## Bug Report

+- Most ELF headers are currently not validated in the program except for the magic number, so they will cause errors in the console but the exceptions are caught.
+-

 ## [Project Journal](CHANGELOG.md)